Upper East Side Employment Attorney | Upper East Side Business Litigation Attorney

 Employers pay for workers’ compensation insurance.

 If your company has a greater frequency of workers’ compensation claims or has more severe workplace accidents than other businesses in your industry that are roughly the same size, your company’s workers’ compensation insurance premiums will go up.
-Conversely, if your business has a lesser frequency of workers’ compensation claims or has less serious workplace accidents than other companies in your industry that are about the same size, your business’s workers’ compensation insurance premiums will go down.
+Conversely, suppose your business has a lesser frequency of workers’ compensation claims or has less serious workplace accidents than other companies in your industry that are about the same size.
+In that case, your business’s workers’ compensation insurance premiums will go down.

 Workers’ compensation law is counter-intuitive.
-If an employee files a workers’ compensation claim, it’s therefore in your business’s best interest to retain a skilled Upper East Side workers’ compensation defense attorney to defend against the claim.
+Suppose an employee files a workers’ compensation claim.
+In that case, it’s in your best interest to retain a skilled Upper East Side workers’ compensation defense attorney to defend against the claim.

-Most New York employment law claims involve an adverse employment action, such as wrongful termination.
-Other adverse employment actions include the following:
+Most Manhattan employment law claims involve an adverse employment action, such as wrongful termination.
+Other negative employment actions include the following:

 - Failing to hire